One-Day Consultation on The Urban Policy, Planning and Initiatives in Pakistan

 - A great change in the demand of the products occurred due to the increase in the price of raw material and transportation.

-- The export of the products of HBWs has also been reduced much due to increase in the cost of production, transport costs and overheads.
+- The export of the products of HBWs has also been reduced much due to an increase in the cost of production, transport costs and overheads.

 - The load-shedding for hours has very bad affect on their business and lives.